ddgarrett/load_statements/README.md

 Also parses Quarterly and Monthly CSV Files created by Fidelity Statements and generate a summary CSV file showing stock value by account.

+Also parses Fidelity activity and orders (Account_History) downloaded from the Fidelity Activity and Orders tab to produce a fidelity_activity_orders.csv file.

 When run, processes all of the data in _data directory.
 Note that the _data directory is **not** backed up due to its sensitive nature such as account numbers.